Mixdown Tutorial Part 2 - Snare Drum

 Context in the mix

-Naturally with us starting with the bass drum, the next logical step would be the snare!
+Naturally with us starting with the bass drum, the next logical step would be looking at how to mix the snare!
 If the bass drum was the part that set the foundation of the rhythm then the snare is the part that actually sets the pace of the music.
-It has two main parts, a lower 'thump' and a higher end 'snap' which extends the majority of the frequency range, this can make it a little trickier to get right so let's begin!
+It has two main parts in the mixdown, a lower 'thump' and a higher end 'snap' which extends the majority of the frequency range, this can make it a little trickier to get right so let's begin!

 Bare in mind eq can only go so far with getting the right sound.
 If you are having major issues and this is a dance production then it may be worth looking into trying a different sample or layering one on top to get the right tone.

-Just like the bass drum with regards dynamics with the snare it's usually trying to strike a balance between a sound that has 'weight' to is and can 'pop' through the mix.
+Just like the bass drum with regards dynamics with the snare it's usually trying to strike a balance between something that has 'weight' to is and something that can 'pop' through the mix.

 Misc Tips / Tricks

-- Parallel compression as well as parallel distortion sound great on a snare drum.
+- Parallel compression as well as parallel distortion can work wonders on a snare drum.

-- If you decide to layer up different samples for a snare drum try other sounds such as hand claps, rim shots, white noise etc. These can give a more varied tone.
+- If you decide to layer up different samples for a snare drum try other instruments such as hand claps, rim shots, white noise etc. These can give a more varied tone.

-A lot of techniques that can be applied to processing a snare drum were covered last time in the bass drum tutorial so it's worth a read if you haven't done so already.
+A lot of techniques that can be applied to processing a snare drum were covered last time in the bass drum tutorial so it's worth a read if you want to learn a bit more and really get this area mastered.

 Evolution Mastering - Online Digital Mastering Service